ms/buildtogether.tech/src/rules-newcomers.md

     able to help" to "I'm helping"---is often someone's first experience as a community participant.
 Any complexity or confusion at this point is therefore a significant barrier to participation
-    <cite>Steinmacher2014</cite>.
-By treating the process of getting involved
-    with the same care and attention you give to the product itself, you're making it clear that you value those contributors' time and effort
+    [% b Steinmacher2014 %].
+By treating the process of getting involved with the same care and attention you give to the product itself, you're making it clear that you value those contributors' time and effort